 The Sikh Advocate Academy has been made possible through the generous support of the Security & Rights Collaborative, a Proteus Fund Initiative, Open Society Institute - National Security and Human Rights Campaign and through individual contributions from the Sikh American Community.read more

-The Sikh Advocate Academy first and second years were a stellar success.
-Watch our alumni talk about their experiences in the video below and find out more in these blog posts: Advocating for the Future, Taking the Leap: The Birth of an Advocate.
+The Sikh Advocate Academy has been a stellar success.
+In the video below, you can hear our alumni speak about their experiences in the program.
+Learn more by reading these blog posts: Advocating for the Future, Taking the Leap: The Birth of an Advocate.

 The Work of our Alumni

 After receiving training, support, and inspiration at the Academy, our alumni have documented over 250 distinct actions in the areas of government engagement, media engagement; and community engagement.
 Their amazing work includes the following highlights:

 Our Advocates were quoted or published in the following outlets:

 - Democracy Now

 - Houston Chronicle